halmueller/trident-hacks/README.md

 Using Android File Transfer (https://www.android.com/filetransfer/) I was able to see the internal file structure.
 Within folder /Android/data/com.openrov.cockpit/files/data are a bunch of JPEGs and H264s.

+The H264 files were easily converted to MP4 files using HandBrake: https://handbrake.fr.

 There's also userprofile.json, sessions.cblite2, and a few .cblite2 files named with a GUID name scheme.

 ![file overview](media/dataOverview.png)